 2 Nuclear Energy Stocks to Consider

 This brings us to NuScale Power Corp.
-(SMR), a company that went public via a SPAC on May 1, 2022.
-NuScale is an aggressive stock that is holding up despite the market’s weakness since its IPO.
-I find this impressive and a vote of confidence by the market.
+(SMR), an aggressive stock that went public via a SPAC on May 1, 2022.

 For investors looking for more conservative ways to play the re-emergence of nuclear energy, another idea is PG&E Corporation (PCG), which through its subsidiary engages in the sale and delivery of electricity and natural gas to customers in northern and central California.
 It generates electricity using nuclear, hydroelectric, fossil fuel-fired, and solar.
 Founded in 1905, it is headquartered in San Francisco.